305-060 Drama therapy methods IV - the therapy goals

 Content:

-This module introduces the theoretical foundations and practical application of goal-setting frameworks in drama therapy, including their empirical measurement and evaluation in oral and written formats.
-Students develop skills in observing and analyzing therapeutic goals based on practical and theoretical models.
-The module consists of two courses: 305-060 Drama therapy methods IV - Developing Therapeutic Goals and 304-071 Therapeutic Communication and Group Dynamics II
+This module introduces the theoretical foundations and practical applications of goal-setting frameworks in drama therapy, including their empirical assessment and evaluation in both oral and written formats.
+Students develop competencies in observing, formulating, and analyzing therapeutic goals based on established practical and theoretical models.
+The module consists of two courses: 305-060 Drama Therapy Methods IV – Developing Therapeutic Goals and 304-071 Therapeutic Communication and Group Dynamics II.

-• Introduction to goal frameworks from drama therapy and psychotherapy literature and their practical application
+• Introduction to goal-setting frameworks in drama therapy and psychotherapy literature, and their practical application

-• Linking empirical measurement approaches with embodiment and drama therapy research, and applying them to specific practice-based learning contexts
+• Integration of empirical assessment approaches with embodiment and drama therapy research, applied to practice-based learning contexts

-• Introduction to and application of drama therapy methods in group settings using selected case examples
+• Introduction to and application of drama therapy methods in group settings using selected case studies

 • Communication techniques for complex clinical presentations and challenging therapeutic situations

-• Advanced development of individual therapeutic communication skills
+• Advanced development of individual therapeutic communication competencies

-• Acquisition of an additional advanced intervention approach derived from psychotherapeutic modalities (e.g. Gestalt Therapy, Transactional Analysis, …)
+• Introduction to an advanced intervention approach derived from psychotherapeutic modalities (e.g., Gestalt therapy, Transactional Analysis, etc.)

 Textbooks: